AmeeraRayan/Direct_to_Your_Door/README.md

 5. **Delete Short Shipment:**

    -It includes a brief shipment deletion form that utilizes a member code to remove the corresponding delivery from the system.

 6. **Show Details About Last Shipment**

--Entering a member code (the unique code) - the system will display on the screen his last order and the details of the deliveries which he ordered.
+   -Entering a member code (the unique code)

+   -the system will display on the screen his last order and the details of the deliveries which he ordered.

 7. **Display specific area's delivery details**

    -It shows us all the delivery details about a specific area within a TextArea.

 8. **Display All**
    -Displaying all the members and deliveries within a TextArea .